 As you are all aware, we experience some extremes in weather.
 The question has been asked.
 "What happens when the busses do not run?"
-The Division will announce on XM (105 FM), The Rig (96.7 FM) and CHED (630 AM), if the busses are cancelled.
+The Division will announce on their website ngps.ca as well as, XM (105 FM) and Boom (96.7 FM) if the busses are cancelled.
 At Hilltop, the school will always be open; however, we do not want to endanger anyone's life.
 Therefore, when all the busses do not run, we will assume that it may also be dangerous for in-town students to venture out.
 In this situation, all absences will be excused.
 Teachers will not be covering new material in class.
 This time will be used for review.